top of page

 How could I have predicted any of that heading north on Route 5 a year earlier.

-@ I hate blind dates with a passion, so five years later when a creative colleague pushed me to meet a women in Hollywood I resisted.
-She kept at it though and just to shut her up I promised to meet Jane Bay for coffee.
+@ I hate blind dates with a passion, so five years later when a work colleague pushed me to meet a women in Hollywood I resisted.
+She kept at it though and just to shut her up I promised to meet this woman for coffee.
 That first encounter with Jane opened up a whole new chapter of my life that would include my first marriage, and finding the inspiration for the next 15 years of my work in Hollywood.

 Jane Bay 1970's.jpg